MrJLP/crypto-exchange-rates/readme.md

 # TODO

-* Make sure objects and modules are right for API
+* use NPM config to set API key, timeout, maybe other values
-* Make sure error handling is right
+* another base class to handle ticker responses with multiple currency pairs
-* Refactoring: base class or instance for axios
+* get more exchange plugins in